What Is a System Boiler? A Detailed Guide

 You’re going to see a tonne of websites recommending specific system boilers.

 It’s useless recommending a boiler without seeing the property.
-One 3-bedroom semi isn’t the same as the next (extensions, radiators, number of bathrooms), and in some cases, it might be feasible to upgrade to a combi, rather than replacing a system boiler.
+One 3-bedroom semi isn’t the same as the next (extensions, radiators, number of bathrooms), and in some cases, a combi upgrade may be more feasible than a system boiler swap.

-So, instead of boring you with a list of the best system boilers, and specs that mean nothing to anyone but a heating engineer, we’ll go over the best system boiler brands instead.
+So, instead of boring you with a list of the best system boilers, and specs that mean nothing to anyone but a Gas Safe heating engineer, we’ll go over the best system boiler brands instead.
 (We’ve created a full, detailed list of the best boiler brands here; it applies to system boilers, too).

 The Best System Boiler Brands

 This is exactly why we’ve not recommended specific boilers — there are tonnes of variables that affect the required boiler output and cylinder size.